 In her book, Döstädning, Mrs Magnusson discusses the issue of secrecy, saying if it is a secret while you’re alive, it should remain a secret after you depart.
 We all have secrets, and they naught be dirty or nasty, just personal.
 Perhaps you vented your frustrations in hand-written journals in the past.
 You might want to destroy them when you reach older age, lest they cause distress to those who discover them.
-If you have a quirky fetish no one knows about, they don’t need to know about it when you’ve departed, either.
+Or if you have a quirky fetish no one knows about, they don’t need to know about it when you’ve departed, either.
 And so on.

 Have a good think about what you’d like to keep under wraps.
 Then take the necessary steps to keep your secrets secret.
 If you feel too young to destroy any letters or journals just yet, keep them in a corner of your home and stipulate by will and testament that a certain person you trust is in charge of destroying them upon your death.
 And if you’re already living in an elderly community and not hitting the BDSM club scene much anymore these days, you might want to get rid of your extensive collection of latex and rubber garments.
 To each their own (!), but your relatives don’t necessarily need to know about it.

 Make a Throwaway Box for Personal Items

 As a final step to cross off your Swedish death cleaning checklist is the throwaway box.
 What is that, you ask?
 Very simply: a box to hold things precious to you, but which have no value or interest to others.
 For example, the letters mentioned above in the Sentimental Items task.
 Or newspaper clippings.
 Or your high school yearbook from senior year.
 And so on.
 Stuff you absolutely cannot part with, but which holds no value to anyone but yourself.